Alignment

 Light generation from a specimen.

-In some cases, the sample may absorb light before it ever escapes the specimen before it reflects and refracts at the surface of the sample as well as absorbed by the electron microscope stage or holder.
+In some cases, the sample may absorb light before it ever escapes the specimen before it reflects and refracts at the sample's surface and is absorbed by the electron microscope stage or holder.
 For these reasons, in bulk specimens, it is more typical to consider that photons are emitted from the sample surface into the upper hemisphere only:

 Collecting light in the SEM.

 To have a detector with high sensitivity, it is of utmost importance to maximize the collection of photons.
 The preferred method is to use a high–NA (numerical aperture) collection mirror.
 A typical collection mirror is an off-axis paraboloid with an aperture to allow the electron beam to reach the specimen.
-When the sample is located at the focal point of the parabola, ~85% of the emitted photons are collected and reflected into a collimated beam for further processing by an optical system.
+When the sample is located at the parabola's focal point, ~85% of the emitted photons are collected and reflected into a collimated beam for further processing by an optical system.
 The polar plot of the Northern Hemisphere below illustrates the solid angle covered by a typical collection mirror:

 Efficient light collection using an off-axis paraboloidal mirror.

-In these unfiltered CL maps of hexagonal boron nitride, a misalignment of 100 μm (in Z-axis) reduces the signal-to-noise ratio by a factor of 10, but with poor alignment in more than one axis, this could easily be a factor in excess of 1000.
+In these unfiltered CL maps of hexagonal boron nitride, a misalignment of 100 μm (in the Z-axis) reduces the signal-to-noise ratio by a factor of 10, but with poor alignment in more than one axis, this could easily be a factor over 1000.

 In the example of a CL spectrum shown at the top of the page, a 20 μm misalignment in the Z-axis reduces the collected signal by 50%, and at a misalignment of 60 μm, you can no longer resolve the double peak at 543 nm.
-In some analysis systems, a misalignment of just 5 μm may prevent data from being collected at all.
+In some analysis systems, a misalignment of just 5 μm may prevent data collection.

 Basic alignment workflow